Gyovana-Moriyama/Ciencias_de_Dados_em_Saude/README.md

 > * por que o modelo de um cenário não se desempenhou bem em outro?
 >
 > A discussão dos resultados também pode ser feita opcionalmente na seção de Resultados, na medida em que os resultados são apresentados.
 Aspectos importantes a serem discutidos: É possível tirar conclusões dos resultados?
 Quais?
 Há indicações de direções para estudo?
 São necessários trabalhos mais profundos?

+With the results above we can conclude that on all cases, using all features is the best option

+> pq?

+but the composition with the best results was the one with mixed data from both tables, this might have happened because in this composition we have a bigger variety of data

+> mais algo sobre o pq do mixed ter sido melhor?

+> tentar hipotetizar do pq o SMOTE foi pior em todos os casos

+If we were to choose a model, it would be Random Forest considering that on a overall, this model performed the best on most subdivisions for all compositions.

 After testing the models using all features, we noticed that the feature "condition_dur" that we've created was extremely correlated to the target (0.97).
 Consulting the specialist we also discovered that on a real environment we probably wouldn't have the "stop_condition" value that is used to create the "condition_dur" feature.
 So we've opted to test the models performances excluding this feature as well.